openshmem-org/osss-ucx/doc/building.md

 [Get SHCOLL](https://github.com/tonycurtis/shcoll)

-SHCOLL is also bundled with the OSSS-UCX distribution to avoid requiring an external installation, and will be used by default.
+SHCOLL is also bundled with the OSSS-UCX distribution to avoid requiring an external installation, and will be used by default (RECOMMENDED).

 ### Sample author config